martinmoene/string-lite/README.md

 size: length of given string - std::string
 is_empty: true if string is empty - char *
 is_empty: true if string is empty - string
+contains: true if string contains sub string - char*-char
 contains: true if string contains sub string - string-char
+contains: true if string contains sub string - string_view-char
+contains: true if string contains sub string - char*-char*
 contains: true if string contains sub string - string-char*
 contains: true if string contains sub string - string-string
 contains: true if string contains sub string - string-string_view
 contains: true if string contains sub string - string_view-string_view
-contains: true if string contains regular expression - string-std::regex
+contains: true if string contains regular expression - string-regex
+contains_re: true if string contains regular expression - char*-char*
 contains_re: true if string contains regular expression - string-char*
+contains_re: true if string contains regular expression - string-string
+contains_re: true if string contains regular expression - string-string_view
+contains_re: true if string contains regular expression - string_view-string_view
+starts_with: true if string starts with sub string - char*-char
 starts_with: true if string starts with sub string - string-char
+starts_with: true if string starts with sub string - string_view-char
+starts_with: true if string starts with sub string - char*-char*
 starts_with: true if string starts with sub string - string-char*
 starts_with: true if string starts with sub string - string-string
 starts_with: true if string starts with sub string - string-string_view
 starts_with: true if string starts with sub string - string_view-string_view
-starts_with: true if string starts with regular expression - string-std::regex
+starts_with: true if string starts with regular expression - string-regex
+starts_with_re: true if string starts with regular expression - char*-char*
 starts_with_re: true if string starts with regular expression - string-char*
+starts_with_re: true if string starts with regular expression - string-string
+starts_with_re: true if string starts with regular expression - string-string_view
+starts_with_re: true if string starts with regular expression - string-string_view
+ends_with: true if string ends with sub string - char*-char
 ends_with: true if string ends with sub string - string-char
+ends_with: true if string ends with sub string - string_view-char
 ends_with: true if string ends with sub string - string-char*
+ends_with: true if string ends with sub string - char*-char*
 ends_with: true if string ends with sub string - string-string
 ends_with: true if string ends with sub string - string-string_view
 ends_with: true if string ends with sub string - string_view-string_view
-ends_with: true if string ends with regular expression - string-std::regex
+ends_with: true if string ends with regular expression - string-regex
+ends_with_re: true if string ends with regular expression - char*-char*
 ends_with_re: true if string ends with regular expression - string-char*
+ends_with_re: true if string ends with regular expression - string-string
+ends_with_re: true if string ends with regular expression - string-string_view
+ends_with_re: true if string ends with regular expression - string_view-string_view
+find_first: position of sub string in string - char*-char
 find_first: position of sub string in string - string-char
+find_first: position of sub string in string - string_view-char
+find_first: position of sub string in string - char*-char*
 find_first: position of sub string in string - string-char*
 find_first: position of sub string in string - string-string
 find_first: position of sub string in string - string-string_view
-find_first: position of sub string in string_view - string_view-string_view
+find_first: position of sub string in string - string_view-string_view
-find_first: position of regex in string: string-std::regex
+find_first: position of regex in string: string-regex
+find_first_re: position of regex in string: char*-char*
 find_first_re: position of regex in string: string-char*
+find_first_re: position of regex in string: string-string
+find_first_re: position of regex in string: string-string_view
+find_first_re: position of regex in string: string_view-string_view
+find_last: position of sub string in string - char*-char
 find_last: position of sub string in string - string-char
+find_last: position of sub string in string - string_view-char
+find_last: position of sub string in string - char*-char*
 find_last: position of sub string in string - string-char*
 find_last: position of sub string in string - string-string
 find_last: position of sub string in string - string-string_view
-find_last: position of sub string in string_view - string_view-string_view
+find_last: position of sub string in string - string_view-string_view
-find_last: position of regex in string: string-std::regex
+find_last: position of regex in string: string-regex
+find_last_re: position of regex in string: char*-char*
 find_last_re: position of regex in string: string-char*
+find_last_re: position of regex in string: string-string
+find_last_re: position of regex in string: string-string_view
+find_last_re: position of regex in string: string_view-string_view
 find_first_of: position of character in set in string - char*-char*
 find_first_of: position of character in set in string - string-char*
 find_first_of: position of character in set in string - string-string
 find_first_of: position of character in set in string - string-string_view
 find_first_of: position of character in set in string - string_view-string_view
-find_first_of: position of character in set in string: string-std::regex
+find_first_of: position of character in set in string: string-regex
+find_first_of_re: position of character in set in string: char*-char*
 find_first_of_re: position of character in set in string: string-char*
+find_first_of_re: position of character in set in string: string-string
+find_first_of_re: position of character in set in string: string-string_view
+find_first_of_re: position of character in set in string: string_view-string_view
 find_last_of: position of character in set in string - char*-char*
 find_last_of: position of character in set in string - string-char*
 find_last_of: position of character in set in string - string-string
 find_last_of: position of character in set in string - string-string_view
 find_last_of: position of character in set in string - string_view-string_view
-find_last_of: position of character in set in string: string-std::regex
+find_last_of: position of character in set in string: string-regex
+find_last_of_re: position of character in set in string: char*-char*
 find_last_of_re: position of character in set in string: string-char*
+find_last_of_re: position of character in set in string: string-string
+find_last_of_re: position of character in set in string: string-string_view
+find_last_of_re: position of character in set in string: string_view-string_view
 find_first_not_of: position of character in set in string - char*-char*
 find_first_not_of: position of character in set in string - string-char*
 find_first_not_of: position of character in set in string - string-string
 find_first_not_of: position of character in set in string - string-string_view
 find_first_not_of: position of character in set in string - string_view-string_view
-find_first_not_of: position of character in set in string: optionally use find_first_of([^...]): string-std::regex
+find_first_not_of: position of character in set in string: optionally use find_first_of([^...]): string-regex
+find_first_not_of_re: position of character in set in string: optionally use find_first_of_re([^...]): char*-char*
 find_first_not_of_re: position of character in set in string: optionally use find_first_of_re([^...]): string-char*
+find_first_not_of_re: position of character in set in string: optionally use find_first_of_re([^...]): string-string
+find_first_not_of_re: position of character in set in string: optionally use find_first_of_re([^...]): string-string_view
+find_first_not_of_re: position of character in set in string: optionally use find_first_of_re([^...]): string_view-string_view
 find_last_not_of: position of character in set in string - char*-char*
 find_last_not_of: position of character in set in string - string-char*
 find_last_not_of: position of character in set in string - string-string
 find_last_not_of: position of character in set in string - string-string_view
 find_last_not_of: position of character in set in string - string_view-string_view
-find_last_not_of: position of character in set in string: optionally use find_last_of([^...]): string-std::regex[.TODO]
+find_last_not_of: position of character in set in string: optionally use find_last_of([^...]): string-regex[.TODO]
+find_last_not_of_re: position of character in set in string: optionally find_last_of_re([^...]): char*-char*[.TODO]
 find_last_not_of_re: position of character in set in string: optionally find_last_of_re([^...]): string-char*[.TODO]
+find_last_not_of_re: position of character in set in string: optionally find_last_of_re([^...]): string-string[.TODO]
+find_last_not_of_re: position of character in set in string: optionally find_last_of_re([^...]): string-string_view[.TODO]
+find_last_not_of_re: position of character in set in string: optionally find_last_of_re([^...]): string_view-string_view[.TODO]
+to_lowercase: Return char in lowercase - char
 to_lowercase: Return string in lowercase - char*
 to_lowercase: Return string in lowercase - string
 to_lowercase: Return string in lowercase - string_view
+to_uppercase: Return char in uppercase - char
 to_uppercase: Return string in uppercase - char*
 to_uppercase: Return string in uppercase - string
 to_uppercase: Return string in uppercase - string_view
+append: Return string with second string append to first string - char*-char*
 append: Return string with second string append to first string - string-char*
 append: Return string with second string append to first string - string-string
 append: Return string with second string append to first string - string-string_view